simonskayi/simonskayi/README.md

 # My Calculator
 ### Technolgies :  Android SDK , Kotlin, Xml
 This is a simple, yet a powerful calculator designed for a day to day calculation.
-A user-friendly app for grade school pupils and small business owners(shopkeepers) for running their business.This is one of my school project; it earned me a lot of marks. (find the apps source code from my git repository below)
+A user-friendly app for grade school pupils and small business owners(shopkeepers) for running their business.
+This is one of my school projects; it earned me a lot of marks. (find the apps source code from my git repository below)
 <p align="center">
      <img src="https://user-images.githubusercontent.com/70524242/172560302-096c40da-273b-4bf7-9dcd-f6e0dad71721.png" width="200">
 </p>